crisson/crabapple/README.md

 Run this task with the command `npm run develop`.

-I use `harp` (`npm install -g harp`) to serve the build directory.
+I use `harp` (`npm install -g harp`) to serve the build directory with `harp server build/`.
 Feel free to use whichever tool you prefer.

 ### Deployment